DataDog/documentation/content/en/agent/basic_agent_usage/_index.md

 ### Update the Agent

-To manually update the Datadog Agent core between two minor versions on a given host, run the [corresponding install command for your platform][7].
+To manually update the Datadog Agent core between two minor versions on a given host, run the [corresponding installation command for your platform][7].

 **Note**: If you want to manually update one specific Agent integration see the [Integration Management guide][8].